Tiles

 Brushed surface is used when there is a requirement for the tiles to have some grip such as in bathrooms, saunas and wet room areas.
 The brushed finishing gives Baltic Grey limestone a more blue-grey appearance.

-BALTIC GREY LIMESTONE, SAWN
+ARENSBURG LIMESTONE, SAWN

 ÅLAND GREY-BEIGE LIMESTONE